Eli Manning: 2003 season

 Manning started off his senior season with a 2–2 record.
 He played well in that stretch with 1,329 passing yards, 11 touchdowns and four interceptions, with victories over Vanderbilt and Louisiana-Monroe, but had losses to Memphis and Texas Tech.
 The Rebels went on a six-game winning streak that included victories over major SEC opponents #24 Florida, Alabama, #21 Arkansas, South Carolina, and Auburn.
 Manning passed for 1,552 yards, 12 touchdowns, and four interceptions in the winning streak.
 Overall, he led the Rebels to a 10–3 record, earning a share of the SEC Western Division championship, and a 31–28 SBC Cotton Bowl Classic victory over #21 Oklahoma State, with 259 passing yards and two touchdowns in 2003.
 Manning helped lead Ole Miss to their first ten-win season since 1971.

 As his senior year came to a close, Manning won many awards, including the Maxwell Award as the nation's best all-around player, the Johnny Unitas Golden Arm Award, the National Football Foundation and College Football Hall of Fame Scholar-Athlete Award, the Sporting News Radio Socrates Award, and the SEC Most Valuable Player Award.
 He was also a candidate for the 2003 Heisman Trophy, finishing third in the voting after winning quarterback Jason White (University of Oklahoma) and wide receiver Larry Fitzgerald (University of Pittsburgh).
 Manning was a member of the Sigma Nu fraternity (as was his father), was named Sigma Nu Athlete of the Year in 2001 and 2003, and was inducted into their Hall of Fame in 2008.

 Manning graduated from the University of Mississippi with a degree in marketing and a GPA of 3.44 and was on the Dean's Honor Roll.

-Awards and honors

-During his time at Ole Miss, Manning set or tied 47 school records.
-He was inducted into the University's Hall of Fame in 2004.
-In 2015, the Shreveport Times, in conjunction with the Independence Bowl, named him the second-greatest player in the bowl game's 40 year history.
-In 2019, he was the only quarterback selected to the Independence Bowl's All-Time Team.
-On October 21, 2021, Manning was inducted into the M-Club Hall of Fame, and two days later, the Rebels retired his No. 10 jersey at halftime of its game against LSU.
-Manning was selected to the 2022 SEC Football Legends Class.
-In 2023, he was inducted into the Cotton Bowl Hall of Fame.